hawkrives/junqi/doc/Objeq-Reference.md

     lastName == 'Beck' select phoneNumber

-But the former query will return no Items in the Result Set if there are is no associated phoneNumber.
+But the former query will return no Items in the Result Set if there is no associated phoneNumber.
 On the other hand, the latter query will return a null in the Result Set.
 If you wanted to rewrite the second query to function like the first, it would be:

     lastName == 'Beck' and phoneNumber select phoneNumber